helkey/url-shorten/README.md

 ```

 [Connect to the url-app service](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app)
-  by instantiating a load balancer, and assigning a public IP (in this case specifying the static IP assigned earlier).
+  by instantiating a load balancer and assigning a public IP (in this case specifying the static IP assigned earlier).
 For this application we need 2 external IPs, and a third static IP that could be private.
 The Google initial free trial period allows only one static IP, although additional static IPs can be requested
 by authorizing a paid account (you can still use your credits allocated for the trial period).